Eight Unique Ideas for Your Next DIY Baby Onesie

 - Apply fabric paint with the sponge brush, gently pushing the sponge onto the onesie to avoid moving the stencil.

 - Let the paint dry and add more layers if needed.

 - Peel away the freezer paper once the paint dries.
 Add on any details, and your project is complete!

 If you are now inspired to buy or create unique baby clothes, you might be wondering where to start.
 We can help.
-At Cotton Creations, you can find onesies as well as baby blankets, bibs and even toddler apparel.
+At Cotton Creations, you can find onesies as well as soft baby blankets, cotton baby bibs and even toddler apparel.
 If you want to customize your apparel, we have design software that will enable you to create a number of easy, beautiful designs for your products.

 You can have a baby’s name embroidered onto a blanket or even add a unique image to a bib or organic tee.
 You will also find baby’s layette apparel as well as other items, such as infant tutu onesies, long-sleeve cotton onesies and organic cotton onesies.